arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ---
 title: 'Using PLC IDE With Arduino® IoT Cloud'
-description: "Learn how to integrate PRO solution devices with the IoT Cloud using the PLC IDE."
+description: "Learn how to integrate Opta™ with the IoT Cloud using the PLC IDE."
 difficulty: beginner
 tags:
-  - Opta
+  - Opta™
   - PLC IDE
 author: 'Taddy Chung and José Bagur'
 hardware: